 * * * * * * * * * * *

 As with any livestreaming platform, the only way you can truly improve is to get started.
-If you're approved to be part of the Amazon Influencers program, livestreaming on Amazon Live can be a fun, profitable way to bring additional value to your audience.
+If you're approved to be part of the Amazon Influencers program, livestreaming on Amazon Live can be a fun, profitable way to bring additional value to your audience -- and by taking advantage of the useful features available in the Switcher Studio app, you can make your streams stand out.
 If you visit www.tryswitcher.com you can get started with 30 days of Switcher Studio for free today.
 If you have any questions about your Amazon Live / Switcher Studio journey, send me a message on LinkedIn, Twitter or Instagram ( @ChrisStrub ) and I'll be happy to help.

 Chris Strub is the 'Giving Day Guy,' helping nonprofits around the U.S. raise tens of millions of dollars during 24-hour community-wide fundraising events called giving days.
 Follow Chris on Instagram and Twitter, @ChrisStrub.